mahashu/idk-plus-comp/README.md

 | OGS (full framework) | 8.0% | 4.2% | 1.0% |
 | **IDK+COMP** | **0.4%** | **0.0%** | **0.0%** |

-The suppression effect holds at scale — IDK+COMP drives hallucination to at or near zero in both the original and expanded datasets, across all three models.
-The baseline rates themselves moved substantially between the two datasets, largely reflecting underlying model version changes over the collection period (e.g., Gemini's baseline was measured against an earlier model version in the original 40-trial run than in the current expanded corpus).
-IDK+COMP outperforms the full multi-constraint OGS framework it was distilled from, using a fraction of the length, in both datasets.
+IDK+COMP drives hallucination to at or near zero across all three models, outperforming the full multi-constraint OGS framework it was distilled from, using a fraction of the length.
 (OGS is the subject of *A Puma in a Teacup*, linked below.)
+Baseline and OGS rates vary across the dataset's collection history as underlying model versions have changed — the numbers above pool all coded trials in the current corpus regardless of model version.

-Full statistical reanalysis of the expanded corpus — effect estimates, model-by-condition interactions, and a version-aware accounting of baseline drift — is in progress.
-See *Standing on a Trapdoor* for the trial-level breakdown underlying the original results.
+Full statistical reanalysis of the expanded corpus — effect estimates, model-by-condition interactions, and a version-aware accounting of baseline drift across model versions — is in progress.
+See *Standing on a Trapdoor* for trial-level methodology.

 ## Design Notes